 Men and Eating Disorders

-Of all the people suffering from eating disorders, a third of them are men, according to the National Eating Disorder Association.
-That means 10 million American men will suffer from an eating disorder at some time in their lives, including anorexia nervosa, bulimia nervosa, binge-eating disorder (of which an equal number of men and women suffer) and OSFED (other specified feeding or eating disorder).
+Of all the people with eating disorders, a third of them are men, according to the National Eating Disorder Association.
+That means 10 million American men will have an eating disorder at some time in their lives, including anorexia nervosa, bulimia nervosa, binge-eating disorder (an equal number of men and women have this one) and OSFED (other specified feeding or eating disorder).

 So why the silence?
 Andrew Walen, founder and CEO of Body Image Therapy Center and the president of the National Association of Males with Eating Disorders, says people don't talk about the connection between men and eating disorders because we've idealized being fit and lean to an unhealthy extreme.

 Because of this, he says, men are slipping into dangerous patterns of behavior, such as restricting food, purging food, compulsive exercise and abusing steroids and opiates to reduce pain and keep exercising.

 "It's everyday behavior seen in the gym," says Walen.
 "But it's only when males are driven to the point of physical and mental health crisis that they tend to seek help due to shame, stigma and secrecy."